soyoeml/baidupandl/README.md

 # baidudl
 I changed src/Makefile for powerpc platform.
 Please goto src folder and run:
         $ make
         $ make install
         $ bdpandl -h

 Thanks to orginal author for giving us a good tool.
-The following are original read.me.
+The following are original read.md.
 -----------------------------------------------------------------------------------------

 This is a multi-thread download tool for linux, mainly used to download large